BLUEASSIST

 Fraunhofer joint project: Concept development of an innovative UAS overall system for reliable and cost-effective data acquisition in the maritime sector.

-• Enhanced exchange with potential users
+• In-depth exchange with potential users

 • Concept for the integration of a multi-sensor system, a data transmission unit and a ground control station

-• Investigation of methods for automated data (pre)evaluation, filtering and compression onboard with regard to efficient data transmission
+• Investigation of methods for automated data (pre-)evaluation, filtering and compression onboard with regard to efficient data transmission

 Further information